-Opening Communication Science is a two day hands-on workshop to encourage open, non-competitive collaboration across communication subfields utilizing computational and "big data" methods.
+The ICA Pre-conference Hackathon is a two day hands-on workshop that takes place before the annual meeting of the International Communication Association.
+The main goal of the hackathon is to encourage open, non-competitive collaboration across communication subfields utilizing computational and "big data" methods.
 The hackathon is a collaborative effort between the Computational Methods division and the Communication Science and Biology interest group of the International Communication Association.
 During the hackathon, attendees will join teams to collaborate on programming projects and learn from one another.
 Attendees will also have the opportunity to lead and attend breakout sessions taught by other hackathon attendees.
 No programming experience is necessary to participate in the hackathon, and we encourage those of all skill levels to attend!

 What is a Hackathon?

 Advancing open research practices in communication is contingent upon sharing tools, ideas, skills, and data across a disparate collection of sub-fields.
 Although conferences and workshops are undoubtedly beneficial for pursuing these goals, they rarely afford the unstructured time and hands-on collaboration required to fully realize their potential for catalyzing open research practices.
 We believe that hackathons can serve as a viable means of improving collaboration and skill development within communication science.

 During a hackathon, participants self-organize and work together to learn new skills and solve problems of their choosing while engaging in discussions about coding, big data ethics, and reproducible research practices.
 Hackathons provide a collaborative, low-risk opportunity to experiment with new ideas, find potential collaborators, and to try something a little “out of the box.”
 For this reason, hackathons are organized quite differently from a traditional preconference or conference session.
 Instead of audience members passively listening to a series of talks on a subject, they will actively participate in (and perhaps even organize!) projects of their choosing.